SkyDoesMinecraft: Career

 Dahlberg first started creating YouTube content in 2011, when they were a teenager.
 They primarily created content on Minecraft, including gameplay and music videos.
 Their most viewed video was a parody of Coldplay's "Paradise", titled "New World".
 By 2013, Dahlberg had signed a deal with Machinima, Inc. Most of Dahlberg's content was noted to be family-friendly.
 Dahlberg was also a member of a group known as Team Crafted, a group of Minecraft YouTubers founded in 2013.
 In 2016, the team was rebranded as Vision Squad.
 In 2014, Dahlberg also appeared in the music video for Lady Gaga's 2014 single "G.U.Y.".
 In August 2014, it was reported that the Food and Drug Administration had hired Dahlberg to produce an anti-smoking video using Minecraft.

 By 2015, Dahlberg had amassed ten million subscribers on YouTube.
 Their channel was often the most-watched YouTube channel of the week as early as 2013.
 In September 2015, Business Insider reported that Dahlberg had become the 11th most popular YouTuber on the site with 11.3 million subscribers.
 Earlier that year, toys produced by Jazwares based on Dahlberg's Minecraft avatar were sold in stores such as Toys "R" Us.
 In 2016, Dahlberg was nominated for Streamy Awards in the Entertainer of the Year and Gaming categories.

 In July 2017, Dahlberg announced in two videos that they were retiring from making Minecraft content, saying that they had become unhappy with the state of the game's community over the past couple of years and that they were no longer comfortable making family-friendly content.
-They said that they were moving their content creation to a new, music-focused channel called "NetNobody", and that the SkyDoesMinecraft channel would be converted into "a portal for community creations", with creators able to earn a percentage of the revenue generated by videos; YouTube-tracking website Social Blade estimated that each video published on the channel generated thousands of dollars.
+They said that they were moving their content creation to a new, music-focused channel called "NetNobody", and that the SkyDoesMinecraft channel would be converted into "a portal for community creations", with creators able to earn a percentage of the revenue generated by videos; YouTube-tracking website Social Blade estimated that each video published on the channel generated thousands of U.S dollars.

 In September 2023, Dahlberg announced their return to uploading content on the SkyDoesMinecraft channel (now known as Sky Does Everything), though with less of a focus on content creation.